pharoskgg/ControlPC_Client/README.md

 1. Get the file directory :      dir:path
 2. Send message to PC:      cps:message
-3. Use PC to execute cmd command:     cmd cmd-command
+3. Use PC to execute cmd command:     cmd:cmd-command